 Henry Hampton Film Series

 The Henry Hampton Film Series premiered in 2014 and seeks to share documentary films made by filmmakers of color or that depict the stories of often underrepresented groups with a focus on the African American experience.
 The Henry Hampton Film Series is a great opportunity for audiences to see first-run documentaries before their general release and to meet and talk to visiting filmmakers.
 The Henry Hampton Film Series is a co-presentation of the Washington University Libraries and Cinema St. Louis.

 Henry Hampton (1940-98) was a St. Louis native and 1961 graduate of Washington University.
-In 1968, he established his Boston-based company Blackside, Inc., which quickly became the largest African-American-owned film production company of its time.
+In 1968, he established his Boston-based company Blackside, Inc. Blackside quickly became the largest African-American-owned film production company of its time.
 Hampton’s works chronicle the 20th century’s great political and social movements, focusing on the lives of the poor and disenfranchised.

 The Henry Hampton Collection is housed at Washington University Film & Media Archive.
-The 35,000-plus items in the Henry Hampton Collection include film and videotape (570 hours of original footage and 730 hours of stock footage), photographs, scripts, storyboards, producers’ notes, interviews, music, narration, posters, study guides, books, and other materials.
+The 35,000-plus items in the Collection include film and videotape, photographs, scripts, storyboards, producers’ notes, interviews, music, narration, posters, study guides, books, and other materials.

 Previous screenings in the Henry Hampton Film Series

 Selected Q&A discussions available via our YouTube channel.

 - River City Drumbeat, Q&A with directors Anne Flatté and Marlon Johnson; moderated by Andy Uhrich, curator of Film & Media at Washington University Libraries